-Unfortunately, gluten is found in so many hidden foods, like soy sauce and licorice, and so many people, including chefs and short-order cooks, do not fully know the ins and outs of creating a safe, gluten-free meal free from even a crumb of gluten.
+Unfortunately, gluten is found in so many confusing ingredients labels and hidden foods, like soy sauce and licorice, and so many people, including chefs and short-order cooks, do not fully know the ins and outs of creating a safe, gluten-free meal free from even a crumb of gluten.

 Long Term Prognosis